xapple/cbmcfs3_runner/README.md

     >>> runner = continent[('growth_only', 'AT', 0)]

-Finally to run that step of the model:
+Finally, to run that step of the model:

     >>> runner.run(verbose=True)